AusClimateService/qq-workflows/qdc-cmip6/specs_qdc-cmip6_v1.md

 :green_circle: = data is available
 :yellow_circle: = preliminary data is available
 :white_circle: = CMIP6 data is available on NCI but hasn't been processed yet
-blank = CMIP6 data does not exist on NCI or the ESGF
+:no_entry_sign: = the model doesn't reach that GWL under the ssp370 experiment blank = CMIP6 data does not exist on NCI or the ESGF

 ## Observational data availability